-- 5.14 From the shortlist of potentially suitable sites, the Neighbourhood Group, in conjunction with the Parish Council, should discuss with Cornwall Council to understand whether the country council would consider transferring any of the sites into the Parish Council ownership to achieve Neighbourhood Plan community-led housing and community use objectives. - 5.15 A site can only be allocated for development if there is evidence the landowner is willing for the land to be available.
+- 5.15 From the shortlist of potentially suitable sites, the Neighbourhood Group, in conjunction with the Parish Council, should discuss with Cornwall Council to understand whether the country council would consider transferring any of the sites into the Parish Council ownership to achieve Neighbourhood Plan community-led housing and community use objectives. - 5.16 A site can only be allocated for development if there is evidence the landowner is willing for the land to be available.
 Further discussions are required with landowners on the availability of land for allocation.
 If sites are not available for development, they can be included in the Neighbourhood Plan as community projects or aspirations but not allocations.
-The site selection process should be based on the following: - The findings of this site assessment; - Discussions with the Cornwall Council on availability and transfer of land to be considered for allocation for community-led affordable housing or as part of a masterplan for mixeduses on adjoining sites; - The extent to which the sites support the vision and objectives for the NP; - The potential for the sites to meet the identified infrastructure needs of the community; - · Engagement with key stakeholders; and - Neighbourhood Plan conformity with strategic Local Plan policy.
+The site selection process should be based on the following: - The findings of this site assessment; - Discussions with the Cornwall Council on availability and transfer of land to be considered for allocation for community-led affordable housing or as part of a masterplan for mixeduses on adjoining sites; - Discussion with Cornwall Council on the viability of the sites for affordable housing. - The extent to which the sites support the vision and objectives for the NP; - The potential for the sites to meet the identified infrastructure needs of the community; - Engagement with key stakeholders; and - Neighbourhood Plan conformity with strategic Local Plan policy.

-14 see NPPF para 62-64
+15 see NPPF para 62-64